NS Basic: NSB/AppStudio

 AppStudio was released in December, 2010.
 It consists of an IDE, a programming language and a deploy module.
 The IDE and programming language are modeled on Microsoft's Visual Studio.
 Two languages are supported for development: JavaScript and BASIC.
 Virtually the entire VBscript syntax is implemented.
 The runtime environment is based on JavaScript, HTML5 and WebKit: many of the features of the underlying technologies is exposed to the AppStudio environment.
 Programming can be done in Basic or JavaScript.
 PhoneGap, jQuery Mobile, Bootstrap and jQWidgets are fully integrated.
 The programs produced by AppStudio are Web apps.

 Apps install themselves as PWA offline web or native applications.
 They can run on Apple's iOS devices (iPhone, iPad) and Android devices running 2.1 or later.

 AppStudio can also be used to create Electron apps which run on Windows, MacOS and Linux.
 The use of Nodejs modules is supported.

-The latest version of AppStudio 8.5.5.6 was released on Dec 19, 2021.
+The latest version of AppStudio 9.0.0.0 was released on Dec 16, 2023.
+It features an AI Coding Assistant based on ChatGPT, Bootstrap 5 and many other enhancements.